Sean “Diddy” Combs accused of 2003 sexual assault in lawsuit - ExBulletin

 Sean “Diddy” Combs accused of 2003 sexual assault in lawsuit

+A former model accused Sean Diddy Combs of sexually assaulting her in his New York recording studio in 2003 in a lawsuit filed Tuesday, the latest in a series of allegations against the hip-hop mogul. hop in trouble.

-NEW YORK (AP) A former model has accused Sean Diddy Combs of sexually assaulting her at his New York recording studio in 2003 in a lawsuit filed Tuesday, the latest in a series of allegations against the struggling hip-hop mogul.
+NEW YORK (AP) A former model has accused Sean Diddy Combs of sexually assaulting her in his New York recording studio in 2003 in a lawsuit filed Tuesday, the latest in a series of allegations against the embattled hip-hop mogul.

-The lawsuit alleges that McKinney arrived and found Combs drinking and smoking joints with several other men.
+The lawsuit alleges the woman arrived and found Combs drinking and smoking joints with several other men.
 She smoked marijuana, which she later realized contained a narcotic or intoxicating substance, according to the lawsuit.
 She felt like she was floating.
 Combs led her to the bathroom, where the sexual assault took place, according to the lawsuit.

 Combs took her back to the studio and she lost consciousness, according to the lawsuit.
 She then woke up in a taxi and realized she had been sexually assaulted, according to the lawsuit.

-Note: This story has been updated to remove the name of the former model who filed a lawsuit against Combs to comply with the Associated Press policy of not naming people who say they were sexually assaulted at unless they confirm that they agree to their identity being published.